ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

 ## App Configurations

-- Microsoft Edge (Beta)
-    - Sign in using Microsoft Account
-    - Create PWAs from my Outlook Accounts (and others):
-        - Open the "Application Launcher" (like the start button from Windows); search for "Outlook (PWA)"; right click on the result; Select "Application" tab;
-        - Select the ellipsis menu in the upper right; select permissions; next to "Notifications" Select "Allow"
-        - I do this for my two Outlook Accounts (Personal Outlook, Uiowa Outlook) and [MonkeyType](https://monkeytype.com/) which I use to keep my typing speed up.
 - Dolphin
     - I hide the following directories from the "Places" panel: `Music`, `Pictures` and `Videos`
     - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocalLevi`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
 I also add any current project and class directories for easy access.